General Prescribing Principles of Psychotropic Medication

 *The specifics of FDA approvals for medications to treat bipolar disorder are complex, with differences in whether they are approved for acute manic or mixed mood episodes, maintenance of mood for patients after manic or mixed mood episodes, or depressive episodes.
 In situations where distinguishing between these is necessary, please consult more complete prescribing guides.

 By far the most common adverse effects of SGAs are their metabolic effects.
 Specifically, there is a high frequency of increased appetite, weight gain, and associated health complications resulting from these medications.
-For this reason, it is important that youth being prescribed SGAs are routinely monitored for weight and BMI increases beyond what is expected based on growth curves, along with laboratory monitoring of fasting blood glucose, cholesterol, and triglycerides.
-[Please see the chart below for more detailed information on the recommended metabolic monitoring protocols.]
+For this reason, it is important that youth being prescribed SGAs are routinely monitored for weight and BMI increases beyond what is expected based on growth curves, along with laboratory monitoring of blood glucose, cholesterol, and triglycerides, ideally obtained while fasting.
+[Please see the chart below for more detailed information on metabolic monitoring recommendations.]

 Another type of adverse effect related to SGA use is movement abnormalities.
 These are sometimes called “extrapyramidal symptoms” (EPS) and occur less frequently with SGAs than with the use of FGAs.
 EPS is a broad term which encompasses several distinct types of medication effects.